 IMPORTANT!
-In the guarantee period, it is important that the client tests everything and reports to the agency.
-All changes outside the guarantee period are additionally charged.
-As it will be emphasized below, the guarantee period lasts 30 working days for XYZ Client project.
+In the guarantee period, it’s vital that the client tests everything and reports back to the agency.
+All changes outside the guarantee period will be charged additionally.
+As I will emphasize below, the guarantee period lasts 30 working days for an individual client/project.

 Check this example: